-To see why, ponder this 'pentagon of pentagons':

-Here we see five ways to parenthesize a tensor product of objects w,x,y,z in a monoidal category.
+To see why, ponder the 'pentagon of pentagons' in Figure 1.
+This depicts five ways to parenthesize a tensor product of objects w, x, y, z in a monoidal category.
 Each corresponds to a triangulation of a pentagon.
 (The repeated appearance of the number five here is just a coincidence.)
 We can go between these parenthesized tensor products using the associator.
 In terms of triangulations, each use of the associator corresponds to a 2-2 move.
 We can go from the top of the picture to the lower right in two ways: one using two steps and one using three.
 The two-step method builds up this picture: